tcsenpai/ULWGL-launcher-TCS/README.md

 - My only goal is to provide the same level of comfort I have to others

-- ALL The work done by the OpenWineComponents deserves a statue or more than one
+- ALL The work done by the OpenWineComponents, the Wine project and the credited developers deserves a statue or more than one

-- Being an experimental version of ULWGL-Launcher this can be prone to errors
+- This is experimental software

 ## ⭐ Features

-- Uses libs/ulwgl_runner.py instead of the provided ulwgl-run for a cleaner approach
+- Supports both Proton (through ULWGL) and standard Wine versions

+- Runtimes (Proton and Wine) can be installed and run locally on the very same WINEPREFIX to gain advantage of both the specific compatibility features

 - Can run programs as simply as "uwine program.exe" (or "uwine winecfg" for internal tools)